pradeep3sep/interviewquestion/README System Design.md

-### **Vue**
+## **Vue**

 #### **Positives**:
-1. **Simplicity and Clean Syntax**:
+1. **Simplicity and faster code devlopment**:
   - HTML-like `template syntax` made it easy to integrate designs directly from the UI/UX team.
   - Using directives like `v-if` and `v-for` felt intuitive, especially for conditional rendering and loops.
   - A data table with dynamic row rendering took half the time compared to React because of Vue's clean two-way binding (`v-model`).

 <details>